Tap30/ripple-go/ONBOARDING.md

 ### Timer Behavior Enhancement
 - Timer now only starts when first new event is tracked, not during SDK initialization
+- Timer automatically stops when queue becomes empty to save CPU cycles and reduce log noise
 - If persisted events exist, they remain in queue until a new event triggers the timer
 - Maintains same API while improving efficiency for apps with persisted events